-- Directions: Each of these subway stations is only a blocks away from the FSF.
+- Directions: Each of these subway stations is only a block away from the FSF.
 State Street and Government Center are also in easy walking distance.
-Our office is in a nondescript office building at the foot of a collossal glass condominium, just a block away from the hub of Downtown Crossing, Washington Street.
+Our office is in a nondescript office building at the foot of a colossal glass condominium, just a block away from the hub of Downtown Crossing, Washington Street.

 The door is unlocked during the day, so you can just come right on inside to the 5th floor.
 If the door happens to be locked, the intercom outside will connect you to a phone in the office to be let up - or call us: +1 617 542 5942.